Alone we can do so little...

 Who we are & how you can help

-Founded in 1947, today AIBS is a nonprofit (EIN 53-0220853) with 98 member organizations, and we work to promote the use of science to inform decision making for the advancement of the biological sciences and society.
+Founded in 1947, today AIBS is an IRS designated 501(c)(3) charitable organization (EIN 53-0220853) with 99 member organizations.
+We work to promote the use of science to inform decision making for the advancement of the biological sciences and society.
 In addition, we also publish the peer-reviewed journal BioScience, provide scientific peer-review and advisory services, and collaborate with others to advance public policy, education, and the public understanding of science.

 Science has long been a driving force behind societal advancement, improving lives and informing important decisions.
 Today, however, science is under threat, challenging the critical role that science plays in shaping our future.